-

 Frédéric Goyet

-Frédéric Goyet is a doctor, specialist in public health, currently HIV-STI-Hepatitis Referent of the ARS Ile de France.
+Frédéric Goyet is a doctor, specialist in public health, currently HIV-STI-Hepatitis and sexual health Referent of the ARS Ile de France.

 Michel Kazatchkine

 Professor Kazatchkine holds Honorary Doctorates from the Imperial College in London, the Université Libre de Bruxelles and the Catholic University of Leuven.
-He is an Officer of the Legion of Honour and the National Order of Merit and Officer of National Orders of Senegal, Mali, Burkina Faso, Ivory Coast and Uzbekistan.
+He is an Officer of the Legion of Honour and the National Order of Merit.

 Mathieu Lamiaux